gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 ## Focus View

 The Focus View allows you to stream line your workflow by providing a summarized list of your pull requests, your issues, and work in progress.
 To open the Focus View, open the command palette (`command/ctrl + shift + P`) and search `GitLens+: Show Focus view`.

+Currently, this view is supported for GitHub repositories.
+In order to see the Focus View, you will need to connect the [GitHub Integration](/gitlens/gitlens-features/#connecting-the-github-integration).

 <img src="/wp-content/uploads/gl-focus-view.png" class="img-bordered img-responsive center">